 RewriteRule ^ https://%{HTTP_HOST}%{REQUEST_URI}

-Make the preceding change to the rules in the following locations:
+Add the preceding line to the rules in the following locations:

-Bitnami stack under Approach A: /opt/bitnami/apache2/conf/bitnami/bitnami.conf and also any file ending with the prefix -vhost.conf in the /opt/bitnami/apache2/conf/vhosts/ directory.
+The Bitnami stack under Approach A: /opt/bitnami/apache2/conf/bitnami/bitnami.conf and any file that ends with -vhost.conf in the /opt/bitnami/apache2/conf/vhosts/ directory.

 sudo /opt/bitnami/ctlscript.sh restart

-5. Wait for a few minutes, and then verify that the health check passes.
+5. Wait a few minutes, and then verify that the health check passes.

 You're using a WordPress Multisite stack instance

-2. Open the file /opt/bitnami/apache2/conf/vhosts/wordpress-vhost.conf and add the following line under the section # BEGIN nip.io redirection:
+2. Open the /opt/bitnami/apache2/conf/vhosts/wordpress-vhost.conf file, and then add the following line under # BEGIN nip.io redirection:

 RewriteCond expr "! %{REQUEST_URI} -strmatch '*health.html' "